omerAF/CTFs/asiactf_finals_2021/jsss/README.md

 Yes there is!
 To understand how, you first need to be familiar with these two concepts: [The /proc Filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html#process-specific-subdirectories) and [File Descriptors](https://en.wikipedia.org/wiki/File_descriptor)

 Basically, the `/proc` filesystem is a directory containing information about running processes (and some other stuff, not relevant for now).
-File descriptors are unique integer IDs, specific for each process, that help the kernel diffrentiate between open files (and some other stuff, not relevant for now).
+File descriptors are unique integer IDs, specific for each process, each points to a different open file in the kernel (and some other stuff, not relevant for now).
 A file descriptor is created when a file is opened, **AND DELETED WHEN THE FILE IS EXPLICITLY CLOSED**.
 This would be important later.

-Inside the `/proc` filesystem there is a folder for each PID, in which you can find another folder titled `fd`, that contains all the file descriptors that exist at the moment for the process.
+Inside the `/proc` filesystem there is a folder for each PID, in which you can find another folder named `fd`, that contains all the file descriptors that exist at the moment for the process.

 Try it for yourselves, open a linux machine and execute:
 ```bash
 ls -al /proc/1/fd
 ```
 You can now see all the file descriptors that exist for the process with the PID 1.
-Notice that the in the `/proc` filesystem, those file descriptors are links to the original files.
+Notice that in the `/proc` filesystem the file descriptors are represented as links to the original files.
 So reading `/proc/1/fd/3` will actually read the file that the file descriptor 3 in the process with the PID 1 is associated with.

 > That means, that if a process on the machine is accessing `/flag.txt` at the moment, it has a file descriptor pointing to it.
 We can then read the flag from the path: `/proc/{PID}/fd/{FD}`